Mariayekm/Unity-project-for-final-year/README.md

 # Unity-project-for-final-year
-Part of my university final year project - a collaborative effort
+A colloaboration with another student for part of my university final year project.